timofey260/RWE-Sharp/readme.md

 ## Run from source

-To build from source you must have python installed with venv package(install it with pip or your distro-specific analog)
+To run from source you must have python installed with venv package(install it with pip or your distro-specific analog)

 1. Clone the repo(Either [download source code](https://github.com/timofey260/RWE-Sharp/archive/refs/heads/master.zip) or use `git clone` as showed below):
 ```shell